easyCodersGit/Logic/README.md

 # Logic
 This repository is designed as a progressive course to teach the fundamentals of programming logic, moving from basic concepts to more complex topics.
+Throughout the course, students will learn to solve problems using control structures, functions, and data structures.
+By the end of the course, participants will have a solid understanding of programming principles and will be able to apply this knowledge to develop efficient and effective solutions.

 ___________________________________________________________